mohsin-ali08/SimpleEcommerce/README.md

-# Ecommerce-Website
+# E-commerce-Website

 ## Overview

 This is a simple e-commerce website built with React and Axios for fetching product data from an external API.
 The app displays a list of products with their details, such as the product image, title, price, and description.

 ### Features